Rare Disease Day 2014 – twelve new orphan medicines available to patients over the past year

 Update - EMA's Executive Director Guido Rasi together with Paola Testori Coggi from the European Commission and Luca Pani from AIFA receive European Rare Disease Leadership Award 2014*

-Over the past twelve months, a total of 12 medicines for the treatment of rare diseases were recommended for marketing authorisation by the EMA's Committee for Medicinal Products for Human Use (CHMP).
+Over the past twelve months, a total of 12 medicines for the treatment of rare diseases were recommended for marketing authorisation by the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP).

 They include medicines for the treatment of rare cancers (3), multidrug resistant tuberculosis (3) and pulmonary arterial hypertension (2).